FGBASTANTE/Residuals_Matter/README.md

 # Residuals_Matter

 - This notebook provides a practical walkthrough of the essential components of Exploratory Data Analysis and Predictive Modelling.
-The techniques showcased are fundamental for transforming raw data into actionable insights
+The techniques showcased are fundamental for transforming raw data into actionable insights.
 ---
 ## 🎯 Objective